 When we think of calcium we generally think of it in terms of healthy bones and teeth.
 But calcium plays a hugely important role in the body in many other biochemical reactions that have associations with all kinds of chronic and degenerative disorders, via its role in cell signalling and mitochondrial function.

-But before we get into that, let’s first discuss the basics around calcium absorption and availability in order to understand why not all forms of calcium are the same, and why you could be wasting your money and valuable time with regards to your health.
+But before we get into that, let’s first discuss the basics around calcium absorption and availability in order to understand why not all forms of calcium are the same.

 Calcium is absorbed from your digestive system using an energy-intensive active transport mechanism.